Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Tampa Bay has combined with its opponents to score more than 50.5 points in six of 11 games this season.
+- Tampa Bay and its opponents have gone over the current 50.5-point total in six of 11 games (54.5%) this season.

-- Atlanta has combined with its opponents to score more than 50.5 points in four of 11 games this season.
+- Atlanta's games have gone over 50.5 points in four of 11 chances this season.

-- The combined points per game average of the two teams, 49.6, is 0.9 points fewer than Sunday's over/under.

-- This game's total is the same as the 50.5 points per game average these two teams have combined to give up this year.
+- The 50.5 points these two squads have combined to give up on average this season is equal to the over/under in this contest.

-- Buccaneers games this season feature an average total of 50.8 points, a number 0.3 points higher than Sunday's over/under.
+- The average total in Buccaneers games this season is 50.8, 0.3 points more than Sunday's over/under of 50.5.

-- The 50.5 over/under in this game is 2.7 points higher than the 47.8 average total in Falcons games this season.
+- The 50.5 over/under in this game is 2.7 points above the 47.8 average total in Falcons games this season.

 Buccaneers stats and trends